Santa Maria, Pangasinan: Spanish Colonial Era

-Santa Maria was formerly a barrio of the Municipality of Tayug.
+Santa Maria was formerly a barrio of the municipality of Tayug.
 It was founded on January 10, 1855 as a separate town and was governed by a captain until 1863.
 In 1864, the town was reincorporated into the municipality of Tayug due to its inability to maintain its financial stability.

 In 1877, the inhabitants of Santa Maria again applied for separation as a distinct municipality.
-The application was granted and Santa Maria, again became a town under the governance of Captain Eugenio Vinluan.
+The application was granted and Santa Maria again became a town under the governance of Captain Eugenio Vinluan.

 For many years, during the Spanish Regime, religion was the basis of educating the masses.
 From time to time missionaries of different orders were sent out to Santa Maria to carry out religious services as required of them.
 It was during the routine visit of a certain priest from the town of Asingan, which was then the most eastern town of the province of Pangasinan, who had extended his mission farther into the east and came to a village.
 The village was located on a plain in which the Agno River ran and which with a little effort could be irrigated.
 The missionary believed that the village could be developed into a prosperous community.
 Finding the residents to be hospitable, he chatted with them and, in the course of conversation, he thought of giving the place a name.
 Since it was the Virgin Mary's Day, he called the people of the village to him and with a simple but impressive solemnity proclaimed this place as Santa Maria on this, the Virgin Mary's day.

 American invasion era

 In 1903, the Americans arrived in Santa Maria and their rule began.
-In 1901 there was an election for the president of Santa Maria.
+In 1901, there was an election for the president of Santa Maria.
 This was during the United States military government of the islands.
-The President was given a two years term, due to his good administration.
+The president was given a two-year term due to his good administration.

-In 1903, Santa Maria was incorporated again into the town of Tayug for financial reasons, as before, but in 1907 a special election was held for the purpose of returning all small municipalities that had incorporated with bigger towns.
+From 1903 to 1906, Santa Maria was incorporated again into the town of Tayug for financial reasons.
 Don Alejandro Gonzales was then elected president and served until 1910 when he was succeeded by Don Mariano de Guzman who served to 1912.
 From this date to the present, the different successions of presidents, alcaldes and mayors had occurred all over the islands.